FTC: Affiliate Disclosure: All links pay commission

 In the box you get the optical pod and straps of two lengths.
 There is a proprietary charging cradle that will plug into a standard USB port.

 The sensor array comprises 3 green LEDs.
 Sometimes a mixture of light colours is thought to be best.
-Only Polar have a 6 LED sensor array (green only).
+Only Polar has a 6 LED sensor array (green only).

 There is a multi-coloured LED on the exterior to indicate if the TICKR FIT is turned on and its status.